DianaTinsley/DASSA/README.md

 Usage:
 -----
-Note: You need to change the correct MATLAB_PATH in the makefile.
+Note: You need to change the correct MATLAB_path in the makefile.

 To run DASSA do as follows,
 >> make demo